andikatjacobdennis/SQL_Guide/README.md

 ### Build Static Site for Deployment

-To generate a static version of your documentation ready for deployment (e.g., to a web server), use:
+To generate a fully static version of your documentation, ready for hosting on any web server (e.g., Netlify, Vercel, Apache, Nginx), use:

 ```bash
 mkdocs build --clean